 A. The confusion stems from our misunderstanding of the meaning of repentance as it’s used in the Bible.
 The Greek word metanoeo is translated into English as repent.
 It literally means to change one’s mind.

-In many cases the brokenness we feel actually follows the salvation experience as the Holy Spirit brings us new understanding.
+In many cases the brokenness we feel actually follows the salvation experience as the Holy Spirit brings us new understanding about ourselves.
 But over time the change of mind and the brokenness have become so intertwined that we commonly but incorrectly define repentance as involving both.